gregwhitaker/netifi-acmeshoes/README.md

     docker pull netifi/broker:1.6.9

 ## Building AcmeShoes
-The application can be built as JARs or Docker Containers.
+The application can be built as JARs or Docker images.

 ### JAR
 Run the following command to build the application: